 - Run PC in Safe Mode

 - Check your network connection

 - Use your Local Account temporarily

 - Remove the network plug-in cable and wait a few seconds.

 - If you have a network adapter, reset it.

-- If you have a WiFi connection, just check the WiFi transmitter – it should be tuned on and it should provide good signal to your laptop, tablet, or desktop.
+- If you have a WiFi connection, just check the WiFi transmitter – it should be turned on and it should provide a good signal to your laptop, tablet, or desktop.

 - The Advanced Startup menu will open on the boot.
 Go to Troubleshoot.

 - Now, go to Advanced Options > Startup Settings.

 - A window with various startup options will show up.
 Press 5 or F5 on your keyboard to choose Enable Safe Mode with Networking.